klavinslab/elma/README.md

     cd elma
     make

+Note that the Makefile should detect if you are on a pi by using the command

+    uname -m

+which on a pi 3 model B+ returns 'armv71'.
+If your pi is different, you might need to change the ifeq statments in `test/Makefile` and `examples/Makefile`.

 Usage
 ===
 See the examples in the `examples` directory for how to build new event loops with Elma.